 Throughout my decade in legal practice I continued to read philosophy when I could.
 But I didn’t really know what I was doing: what to read or how to read it.
 I reached a point where — if I was going to scratch this philosophical itch properly — I had to learn it formally.
 So I left legal practice to do a Masters in philosophy at Edinburgh University.
 Initially, I was most interested in epistemology, but one of my options — David Levy’s course ‘The Philosophy of Wittgenstein’ — blew my mind.
 I was fascinated by the idea that philosophical problems are, fundamentally, problems of language.
-Under Dr Levy’s supervision, I wrote my Master thesis on an aspect of Wittgenstein’s mature work.
+Under Dr Levy’s supervision, I wrote my Masters thesis on an aspect of Wittgenstein’s mature work.
 I then started thinking about how my improved understanding of language could be applied to law.
 And so I embarked on a PhD at Edinburgh.

 In your doctoral thesis The Loquacious Legislature: are statutes ‘always speaking’? you address what you call the “temporal issue” in the meaning of laws.
 What is the issue?